 1. Liability orders are made against ratepayers who are found to have failed to pay due national non-domestic rates (‘NNDR’ or ‘Business Rates’ or simply ‘non-domestic council tax’).
 The liability order is an enforceable judgment and the sums involved are usually quite substantial.

 2. Where liability orders are made in the ratepayer’s absence, or without him even being aware that a Court process was underway against him, the ratepayer can apply to bring the matter back before the Magistrates’ Court justices, with a view to the justices making an order setting the liability orders aside.
 Whether the justices will accede to that application depends on whether the circumstances justify it.

 3. This article will explore those circumstances, and the conditions that need to be fulfilled before a Magistrates Court will set aside a Business Rates liability order.
-In the interests of brevity, I shall use the label ‘ratepayer’ for the applicant, though in most cases he will be disputing that he is the ratepayer (mandatory relief ratepayers being the exception).
+In the interests of brevity, I shall use the label ‘ratepayer’ for the applicant/defendant to the Billing Authority's main complaint, though in most cases he will be disputing that he is the ratepayer (mandatory relief ratepayers being the exception).

 Proceedings for a Liability Order.